Emotus-Your-Mood-and-Mental-Wellness/Emotus-ML-Model/README.md

 2. **Recommendation System Folder**
    - Jupyter notebook used for generating personalized activity recommendations based on the user's mood (using the GRU Model).
    - Contains predefined mood-to-activity mappings with suggestions for different moods and times of day (JSON.file).

+### Limitations

+- The model only works well for Indonesian language
 ### Model Classification
 - The Classification model uses text input to classify the user's mood into one of five categories: **Anger**, **Happy**, **Sadness**, **Fear**, **Love**.
-- The model is trained using the TF-IDF features extracted from the preprocessed dataset, which represents the text in a numerical format for model input.
+- The model is trained using the TF-IDF features extracted from the preprocessed dataset, representing the text in a numerical format for model input.
 - The model is implemented using TensorFlow with GRU (Gated Recurrent Unit) architecture, which is suitable for processing sequential data like text.
+### Evaluation

+#### Metrics

+-Accuracy
 ### Model Performance
 - The model achieved an overall accuracy of approximately **65%**, indicating decent performance.
-- Efforts have been made to improve classification reliability, with particular focus on addressing challenges posed by the minority classes.
+- Efforts have been made to improve classification reliability, focusing on addressing challenges posed by the minority classes.

 ### Recommendation System Details
 The Mood-Based Recommendation System suggests activities to users based on their classified mood (Anger, Happy, Sadness, Fear, Love).